 While a lot of that money goes into the more robust underpinning, proper 4x4 drivetrain and clever hydraulically assisted multilink suspension, the Patrol still does okay for standard spec.

-Automatic lights and wipers, keyless entry and pushbutton start, 8.0-inch touchscreen multimedia system with DVD, CD and hard drive (!), three-zone climate control, heated and vented front seats, front and rear sensors, 360-degree camera, cooled centre console bin and lots of USB and 12v charging points are all standard fare.
+Automatic lights and wipers, keyless entry and pushbutton start, 8.0-inch touchscreen multimedia system with DVD and CD, three-zone climate control, heated and vented front seats, front and rear sensors, 360-degree camera, cooled centre console bin and lots of USB and 12v charging points are all standard fare.

 The Patrol Ti-L seats seven people (the Ti actually fits eight by dint of three seats in the third row), and ISOFIX baby seat mounts adorn the second row, and there is an additional tether point on the third row.